cponcej/awesome-tech/docs/data-science.md

 - [zdnet.com: SQL, NoSQL?
 What's the difference these days?](http://www.zdnet.com/article/sql-nosql-whats-the-difference-these-days/)
 - [NoSQL Databases: 4 Game-Changing Use Cases](http://www.smartdatacollective.com/kingmesal/373466/nosql-databases-4-game-changing-use-cases)
 - [blog.couchbase.com podcast: NoSQL in the Perspective of Industry Leaders](http://blog.couchbase.com/2016/january/nosql-in-the-perspective-of-industry-leaders)
+- [Query JSON Using SQL With Couchbase Query Workbench](https://dzone.com/articles/query-json-using-sql-with-couchbase-query-workbenc) Would you like to query a JSON document database using SQL-like syntax?
+Couchbase has N1QL for you.

 ![but why](images/but_why.gif)